sbarrack/dk-bongo/README.md

 ### Optional

 I strongly recommend these so that you don't have to permanently affix your controllers to the Arduino.
-Cut them in half and solder/connect the female ends to the Teensy.
+Cut them in half and solder/connect each end to the Teensy.

 * 1 GameCube controller extension cord
 * 0-2 Wii remote extension cords
+    * You only need the female ends of these.

 ### Non-supplies